-For some other veggie + pasta dishes, check out my Spaghetti Stuffed Bell Peppers, One Pot Pumpkin Tomato Pasta (uses a different method than this one), and Lentil Pasta Primavera with Frozen Vegetables.
+For some other veggie + pasta dishes, check out my One Pot Veggie Mac and Cheese, Spaghetti Stuffed Bell Peppers, One Pot Pumpkin Tomato Pasta (uses a different method than this one), and Lentil Pasta Primavera with Frozen Vegetables.

 One Pot Mushroom Spaghetti

-- 1 tbsp fresh thyme more to taste
+- 1 tablespoon fresh thyme - more to taste

 - 4 cups vegetable broth